qhuyduong/AMDMicrophone/README.md

 ### Update csr-active-config
 This kext relies on `com.apple.iokit.IOAudioFamily`, which somehow is loaded very late in the boot process, so we cannot add this kext directly to OpenCore.
 At the moment the only way to install this kext is to place it under `/Library/Extensions/`, which requires kexts to be signed.
-The workaround is to set `csr-active-config` in OpenCore NVRAM settings to `01000000`.
+The workaround is to set `csr-active-config` in OpenCore NVRAM settings to `01000000` (aka CSR_ALLOW_UNTRUSTED_KEXTS)

 ## Installation